jklukas/withenv/README.md

 [mdub/withenv](https://github.com/mdub/withenv), on which this project is based, provided some completion pieces and the concept of a known directory for envfiles.

+*How can I migrate from envcrypt?*

+You should be able to use most of your existing envcrypt environment files unmodified in `withenv`.
+Just copy the files into `$HOME/.withenv` or set `WITHENV_DIR` in your `.bash_profile` or `.zshrc` to point to your existing directory.
+You'll also need to set `export WITHENV_ALLEXPORT=true` in your `.bash_profile` or `.zshrc` since envcrypt files don't export variables explicitly.

+You may need to put quotes around some values if they contain characters that have special meaning to the shell.